A first timer's guide to Walt Disney World, Orlando

 - Evenings: Disney's BoardWalk area is the place to be come nightfall.
 Stroll along the promenade, enjoy the entertainment and choose from one of the many restaurants and bars available.

 For more information on visiting Walt Disney World, as well as other nearby theme parks, check out our dedicated Orlando holidays page.
-Here you'll also find current offers on flights and holidays from the likes of British Airways, Thomson and Thomas Cook.
+Here you'll also find current offers on flights and holidays from the likes of British Airways, TUI and Thomas Cook.

 Get FREE travel offers